NinaV1812/portfolio-project-client/README.md

 * choose genres of films that all players want to see on the next page;
 * on the page with displayed films GA can find titles, descriptions, ratings, and dates of release.
 That's where you can start choosing whether you do or don't like the film.

-# What a Game Participant can do? :star:
+# What a Game Participant can do? :maple_leaf:

 * join a game after filling up the field with name and a digit code;
 * choose whether you like the film or not;
 * watch the list of filtered films.

-# Table of contents
+# Table of contents :herb:
 * App demo
 * Used technologies
 * Goals for this project